Frau Jenny Treibel: Plot

 The primary subject of the novel revolves around two Berlin families.
 One is the upper-class Treibel family consisting of the Councillor of commerce and his wife, Frau Jenny, as well as their sons Otto and Leopold.
 The other family is that of Professor Wilibald Schmidt and his daughter Corinna.
 The families have a connection that has existed for decades.
-Years before, when Wilibald was still a student, he was also the secret admirer of Jenny, who at that time was the daughter of Willibald's landlord.
+Years before, when Wilibald was still a student, he was also the secret admirer of Jenny, who at that time was the daughter of Wilibald's landlord.
 The landlord was the proprietor of a small basement shop.
-Willibald even went so far as to write a poem to Jenny in which he pronounced his love for her, though he failed to achieve the desired effect.
-The poem itself was of a modest literary achievement, but due to the young student's overwhelming sentimentality at the time, Jenny continues to bring the poem up in conversation often.
+Willibald even went so far as to write poems and songs for Jenny in which he pronounced his love for her, though she ultimately decided to marry another, wealthier man.
+While the poetry is not of great literary value, it is heartfelt and Jenny has it read out on social occasions, where she declares that she deeply connects with the themes of discarding material wealth and caring only for the higher, purer ideals.
+The hypocrisy of this is not lost on Wilibald, who muses to his nephew Marcell that Jenny has a talent for forgetting everything that she wants to forget, and a heart only for that which can be weighed and measured and gives financial returns.